ivaleraM/DataTypes/README.md

 3) Compile the C++ code, either for MATLAB or for PYTHON
     - For MATLAB:
-        - Add path 'Ccode' (or Baseline to run the baseline) and its children to Matlab workspace
+        - Add path 'Ccode' (or 'Baseline' to run the baseline) and its children to Matlab workspace
         - From matlab command window, execute: mex  -lgsl -lgmp -lgslcblas DataTypes.cpp  (or Baseline.cpp to run the baseline)